vsivsi/meteor-job-collection/README.md

 var Job = require('meteor-job')

 // Job here has essentially the same API as jobCollection on Meteor
-// In fact, Meteor jobCollection is built on top of the 'node-job' npm package!
+// In fact, Meteor jobCollection is built on top of the 'meteor-job' npm package!

 // Setup the DDP connection
 var ddp = new DDP({